Julibe/Phanto-Emojis/README.md

 ---
 ## General Information
+**Story (Required, Markdown, content)**
+[Write the **main story** of your content.
+This is where Phanto engages in playful antics, using childlike puns, jokes, and dialogue to set the tone.
+Use Markdown for formatting. *e.g., Describe the main story of your content...*]

 **Title (Required, Max 120 characters)**
 [Provide a **clear and concise title** for your content. *e.g., Enter a captivating title here*]